 There are so many things that happen to a woman’s body after giving birth.
-Luckily, the bulk of them are normal.
-Postpartum hair loss is a very normal – and a temporary change.
+Luckily, the bulk of them is normal.
+Postpartum hair loss is a very normal – and temporary change.
 Many new moms notice hair loss – sometimes quite dramatic – around three months postpartum.
 Most women will return to their usual hair growth cycle between 6 and 12 months after birth.
-After having our daughter I noticed that my hair was shedding more than usual, and that the edges of my hairline were thinning.
-In between freaking out and researching new low maintenance hairstyles I stumbled across what I call my “miracle product.”
+After having our daughter I noticed that my hair was shedding more than usual and that the edges of my hairline were thinning.
 Rest assured that postpartum hair loss is a normal and healthy part of the new mommy processes.
 Read all about how to Combat Postpartum hair loss using the 3 P’s.

 Though losing clumps of hair feels anything but normal for most women after giving birth, rest assured that all will be restored.
 I’m so enamored with Emory’s daily stages of progression that at times I don’t even know I have hair!